Dinah-Ngatia5/My-TO-do-List-App/README.md

 ## Future Enhancements
 This To-do List Application is continuously evolving, and some of the future enhancements that I may incorporate in the app with time, include the following:
-- Reminders and Notifications: Implementing reminder and notification functionalities to alert the users about upcoming tasks and deadlines.
 - Integration: Integrating with third-party services such as Google Calendar and Trello(Atlassian) for enhanced task management capabilities.
 - User Accounts: Introducing user accounts to enable users to access their to-do lists across multiple devices.